-The department reports to Gerhard Lahner and was established during the financial year just ended.
+The department reports to Gerhard Lahner and was merged with the Asset Liability Management department at the end of 2021.
 The observation, measurement and optimisation of future cash flows on the asset and liabilities sides are the main responsibilities of the Asset Liability Management unit.
 It is also responsible for the exchange of knowledge and improvements in the Group in this area.

-CORPORATE AND LARGE CUSTOMER BUSINESS
+CORPORATE BUSINESS